York University station: History

 This station, along with the five other TYSSE stations, were the first to be opened without collectors, although booths were installed as per original station plans.
 It was also among the first eight stations to discontinue sales of legacy TTC fare media (tokens and tickets).
 Presto vending machines were available at its opening to sell Presto cards and to load funds or monthly passes onto them.
 On May 3, 2019, this station became one of the first ten stations to sell Presto tickets via Presto vending machines.

+The station was expected to have around 27,000 riders every day, owing to its location at York University.
+As of 2022, the station is the busiest on the extension to Vaughan, with over 30,000 riders on an average weekday.

 Description

 The station lies at the east end the Harry W. Arthurs Common on the west side of Ian MacDonald Boulevard.
-The university's main buildings lie to the west; Seneca College's York campus is found to the south, and the Aviva Centre to the west.
+The university's main buildings lie to the west; Seneca College's York campus is found to the south, and Sobeys Stadium to the west.
 The station was built underground, lying on a northwest–southeast axis.
 The line approaches from Finch West station along Keele Street, then bends towards the northwest to meet the station.

-Engineering consultants Arup and architecture firm Foster and Partners designed the station, which has a boomerang shape with entrances at the north and south ends of the structure.
+Engineering consultants Arup and architecture firm Foster and Partners designed the station, which has a boomerang shape with entrances at the north and south ends of the structure; Adamson Associates served as the architect of record.
 The station incorporates themes first explored in underground stations for Canary Wharf in London and the Bilbao Metro in Spain, which were also designed by Foster and Partners.
 Its design considers the surrounding public space and uses natural light to intuitively guide passengers from the entrance down to the platforms.

 The north entrance contains stairs and escalators down to the concourse level and then more stairs to the fare gates.
 Besides stairs, the south entrance provides a barrier-free route consisting of an elevator to the concourse level plus a ramp to the fare gates.
 Natural light flows through the concourse down to the platform level.
-The station has a metal cool roof to reflect heat from sun rays.
+The station has a metal cool roof to reflect heat from the sun.
 The fare-paid area features a Gateway Newstands kiosk.